12-Month Wedding Timeline

 Your dress should express you as a person and show off your individuality.

-It’s not just about following trends or getting what everyone else has – choose a dress that stands out to you, and reflects your personality, differentiated by color shades, style, accents, fabrics, loops, and lace to please your shape and personality.
-Whether boho chic or traditional elegance, every bride should feel like royalty on her special day!
+It’s not just about following trends or getting what everyone else has – choose a dress that stands out to you and reflects your personality, differentiated by color shades, style, accents, fabrics, loops, and lace to please your shape and personality.
+Whether boho chic or traditional elegance, every bride should feel royalty on her special day!

 Start Looking And Select Your Bridesmaids’ Dresses

-Hire A Florist For Your Wedding
+Hire A Florist

 Decide If You Want To Add Special Lighting